Dartmouth Rugby

 The Dartmouth Rugby Football Club (or Dartmouth Rugby) is the men's college rugby team of Dartmouth College.

 The student-run club was founded in 1951, and competes in the Ivy Rugby Conference against its traditional Ivy League rivals.
 Current head coach and former assistant coach James Willocks took over the team in 2017, leading the club to the 2019 D1-AA Spring Championship, the club's first 15-a-side national title.

-About
+History

+The predecessor sport to both rugby and American football at Dartmouth was an idiosyncratic ball game named "Old Division", which combined elements of soccer and rugby.
+The game pit teams of seniors and sophomores against juniors and freshmen, and was sufficiently popular to have slowed the development of football on the isolated campus.

+Rugby was played on campus as early as 1875, when initial attempts were made to organize a team.
+In October 1875, Dartmouth declined an invitation to play a friendly against Tufts University as the students were "not sufficiently versed in the rules to warrant their playing."

+In a nod to the then-embryonic Harvard–Yale football rivalry, Dartmouth students erected the school's first goal posts in 1876.

+In November 1880, the "Dartmouth Rugby Foot-Ball Association" was founded by Clarence Howland, Class of 1884.

 Men's team

 The Dartmouth rugby team comprises more than 100 students and often fields more than four sides on a given weekend during the fall term.

 One of the strengths and strongest traditions of the two clubs are the Annual Tours, the first of which occurred during the 1958–1959 school year when Dartmouth rugby toured both England and Southern California.
 The former team was the first U.S. college rugby team to invade England (one English newspaper describing the event as "the nastiest upset since Bunker Hill"), and Sports Illustrated covered the 7-game tour in its January 19, 1959 issue.
 In 1962 DRFC toured in Ireland, and in 1964 the team toured both Germany and Scotland.
 Since 2000, the teams tours have included trips to England, Ireland, Italy, Spain, South Africa, Argentina, and Uruguay.

 Dartmouth has enjoyed success on a national stage.
 In 1965, the first XV was undefeated and was declared the unofficial national collegiate champion.
 More recently, since 1980 Dartmouth has twice reached the finals of the US national collegiate championship and has reached the semi-finals three times.
 In 2011 and 2012, former head coach Alex Magleby led Dartmouth to back-to-back rugby sevens national titles in the Collegiate Rugby Championship.